kashmir96/osoappliance/content/directory/appliance-repair-technicians/jones-services.md

  alt: 'Logo for Jones Services the New Zealand from Tauranga'
 ---

-Jones Services is an Appliance Repair Technicians Company operating in Tauranga, New Zealand.
+# Jones Services is an Appliance Repair Technician Company operating in Tauranga, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Tauranga.